“Jerry, founder, holding Arron, with Paul in front of the garage that would become Country Meats first production facility”

 Our 21,900 sq ft, State of The Art, USDA inspected, Smoked Snacks manufacturing facility.

 We have had our products in thousands of schools and even some of our teachers sold them back when they were students.
 Today my father enjoys fishing, his motorcycle, his tractor and popping in to the plant to make sure we continue the dream.
 We bask in the shade of the mighty oak of a business he built from nothing but a dream and we are honored for the opportunity to see how far we can grow.

-The owners of Country Meats from right to left: Jeremy Geatches, Paul Geatches, Arron Geatches, Jerry Geatches and Jean Geatches.
+The owners of Country Meats from left to right: Jeremy Geatches, Paul Geatches, Arron Geatches, Jerry Geatches and Jean Geatches.